hapax/hapax.github.io/assets/form.md

 there evidence for eliminativism?
 What has explanation to do with existence anyway?
-This post hopefully adds a dash of novelty, modern physics, and Aristotelianism to old (and in some cases hopelessly outdated) debates.
+This post hopefully adds a dash of novelty, modern physics, and Aristotelian structuralism to old (and in some cases hopelessly outdated) debates.

 #### The existence of shoes